 March 2019 | Vireo acquires Red Barn which operates two dispensaries in addition to cultivation/processing

-but adult-use legislation will be required to garner the attention of MSOs and investors alike.
-Until then, local operators should look to generate as much profitability as possible and otherwise take the organizational steps required to maximize value in a future sale.
+Local operators should look to generate as much profitability with a first mover advantage and otherwise take the organizational steps required to maximize value in a future sale.